 Install Double Glazing

 If your windows need a little more help than just sealing the gaps, consider installing a double glaze.
 Double-glazed windows have two layers of glass that are separated by a layer of air in the middle.
-This helps to keep cool air in, reduces indoor condensation and also helps to lessen the amount of outside noise you hear.
+This helps to keep air in, reduces indoor condensation and also helps to lessen the amount of outside noise you hear.

 Adding a double glaze to your existing windows is not a DIY process and should be handled by a professional.
-A professional will be able to take the careful measurements and install the additional layer of glass to your windows so that they fit perfectly.
+A window professional will be able to take the careful measurements and install the additional layer of glass to your windows so that they fit perfectly.

 If none of these tips seem to help, it might be time to replace your windows.
-To quickly and easily find a home service pro who can install new, energy efficient windows in your home, click here.

 Add New Weatherstripping